Fishing Rights

 Fisheries are proprietary rights.
 They may be conveyed by deed, acquired and proved by long possession, the fiction of a lost grant, prescription or Statute of Limitations title.

 The original grant is an ancient deed or a presumed ancient deed.
 The extent of the rights in question may be explained by recent use where the deed is not available or is notional.
-In the case of grants in respect of non-tidal waters, it is not necessary to trace title to an ancient grant.
-However, in tidal waters it must be referable to an ancient grant prior to Magna Carta which restricted the Crown’s right to grant fisheries.
+In the case of grants in respect of non-tidal waters, it is not necessary to trace the title to an ancient grant.
+However, in tidal waters, it must be referable to an ancient grant prior to the Magna Carta, which restricted the Crown’s right to grant fisheries.

-Ownership may be proved by document, court actions, actions against trespassers, convictions etc. Property tax assessments may be evidence including poor law rates.
+Ownership may be proved by documents, court actions, actions against trespassers, convictions, etc. Property tax assessments may be evidence, including poor law rates.

-The owner of adjoining land who he is not the owner of the fishery must not do anything on the bed of the river which would damage the fishery.
+The owner of adjoining land, who is not the owner of the fishery, must not do anything on the bed of the river which would damage the fishery.
 Where the fishery and soil are owned by different persons, each must act reasonably, having regard to the other’s interest.
 They will be liable for damage caused by extraordinary, non-natural or unreasonable action.

-They could not be stolen at common law unless they are restrained, claimed in possession in a tank or net.
-Dead fish once found and killed are the owner of the property of fishery or the person in whose possession they are lawfully at that time.
+They could not be stolen at common law unless they were restrained or claimed in possession in a tank or net.
+Dead fish once found and killed, are in the ownership of the property holder of the fishery or the person in whose possession they are lawfully at that time.